-- 1. Begin with a brief review of last week's lesson and ask your students to recall a few facts about what they learned. - 2.
-Explain that this week's lesson will focus on alternative diets.
-Explain that alternative diets are diets that use modified food groups in order to fulfill dietary needs.
-Alternative diets used to accommodate dietary restrictions, allergies and religious beliefs, but may be adopted by choice as well. - a.
-Examples of alternative diets that will be reviewed in this lesson are vegetarian, gluten-free and lactose-free diets. - 3.
-Use the following talking points to review each of the three examples of alternative diets with the class:

-a.
-Vegetarian Diets

-Ask the class if they know what it means to be a vegetarian.
-Explain that vegetarians choose not to eat meat due to health, personal or religious beliefs.
-Some students in the class may have been raised to be vegetarians.
+- 1. Begin with a brief review of last week's lesson and ask your students to recall a few facts about [lesson plan #18]. - 2.
+Explain that this week's lesson will focus on alternative diets, such as vegetarian, gluten-free and lactose-free diets. - 3.
+Use the following talking points to review each of the three examples of alternative diets with the class: - a.
+Vegetarian Diets - Ask the class if they know what it means to be a vegetarian.
+Explain that vegetarians choose not to eat meat due to personal or religious beliefs.
+Some students in the class may have been raised to be vegetarians. - There are many types of vegetarian diets, including: - Vegan: no meat, dairy or animal products of any kind - Lacto-ovo: eat dairy and eggs, but no meat